Language skills : French (written and spoken) at high school level.

--- Construct and draw up a proof independently, clearly and rigorously.
+-- Construct a proof independently, clearly and rigorously.

--- Structure an oral presentation and adapt it to the listeners¿ level of understanding.
+-- Structure an oral presentation and adapt it to the level of expertise of the audience.

 - Assume a professional role in the teaching at high school, exploiting his personal pedagogical and mathematical skills.

 Learning outcomes specific to the course.
 By the end of this activity, students will be able to:

 - Comparing and integrate possible different approaches to the main subjects in the secondary school mathematics program, and evaluating their mathematical and didactic relevance.